bradallenfisher/dmd-course-materials/practice/rethinking_the_home.md

-# Dwelling on the future
+# Dwelling in the future

 ## Brief
 In their project, [United Micro Kingdoms (UmK): A Design Fiction](http://www.unitedmicrokingdoms.org/), Dunne and Raby explore the value systems of fictional cultures and their built environments.
 These societies, while invented, are framed in such a way that has the viewer trying to self categorize their own value systems.

-In this activity, you will imagine the design needs of a dwelling for a fictional.
-Describe the attributes and function of the dwelling and it's surroundings along with the attributes and values of the people who reside there.
+In this activity, you will imagine the design needs of a dwelling for a person in the future, yourself.
+Describe the attributes and function of the dwelling and it's surroundings along with the attributes and values of who will reside there.

+What are your values now?
+Will they change in the future?
+How do you know?

 ## Learning resources